ktkiiski/coffee-pot/README.md

 - `barista`: The Django-powered HTTP server project folder.
 It contains a WSGI server application.
 - `coffeestatus`: The Django "app" that is run by the `barista` project.
 It handles the command requests made from Slack.
+- `webcam`: The Django "app" Python module containing database models for storing webcam photos, as logic for taking them.

 ## Running the HTTP server